wso2con2024/ballerina-tutorial/session-4/order_mgt/README.md

         string ref = uuid:createType1AsString();
         do {
-            // Transform the request to a item db entity
+            // Transform the request to a item db entity db:ItemInsert item = {}; // Transform Request to Item

-            // Insert the item to the db
+            // Insert the item to the db and log

             // Send the response
             return {code: ref};